 This has been my home for the last 4.5 years, but folks just passing by still wonder why I chose a wrecked city to become an expat.

 We’ve been given the chance to create something new, innovative, modern and funky in Christchurch!

 Things to Do in Christchurch

-So if you are unsure whether it’s worth to devote 1 or 2 days to explore Christchurch, check out my favourite 21 things to do in town during 2019 and see for yourself!
+If you are unsure whether it’s worth to devote 1 or 2 days to explore Christchurch, check out my favourite 21 things below see for yourself!

 So sit back and enjoy all the new things to do in Christchurch and revisit some of the old favourites.

 1. Turanga, the Brand New City Library